What do I have in common with Ben Stiller, Sam Newman and Wayne Swan? We have all had prostate cancer.

 I wonder whether Ben, Sam and Wayne knew about Prostate Cancer Support Groups.

-For around ten years, I have been the Convenor for the Bayside-Kingston Prostate Cancer Support Group.
-So, you could say that I know a little bit about the pros and cons of support groups.
+For more than ten years, I have been the Convenor for the Bayside-Kingston Prostate Cancer Support Group.
+So you could say that I know a little bit about the pros and cons of support groups.

-Who attends Support Groups and why do they come along?
+Who attends Support Groups & why do they come along?

 In my experience, men come to Prostate Cancer Support Groups (PCSGs) for a variety of reasons – seeking information, support and education about their condition.

-Some groups have partners attend, as they are also affected by the diagnosis, and can feel left out of the treatment decision-making process.
+Some groups have partners attend, because they are also affected by the diagnosis and can feel left out of the treatment decision-making process.
 Partners often find relief in speaking with others as well.

 A diagnosis of prostate cancer impacts not just the man with the condition, but his relationships, his emotions, his physical and mental state.